 THE FATE OF LINCOLN

-Henry Ford’s cruelty toward the Lelands was characteristic — Ford could be sadistically abusive, even to his own son — but it begs the question of why he agreed to buy Lincoln in the first place.
-The answer appears to be that it was a bargain.
-The $12 million or so that Ford ultimately paid for the company was, by Henry Leland’s own estimation, about a quarter of what it was actually worth.
-It was at least $2 million less than the Lelands had spent to build the company and its factory in the first place.
+Henry Ford’s cruelty toward the Lelands was characteristic — Ford could be sadistic, even to his own son — but it begs the question of why he agreed to buy Lincoln in the first place.
+The answer appears to be that it was a bargain: The $12 million or so that Ford ultimately paid for the company was, by Henry Leland’s own estimation, about a quarter of what it was actually worth and at least $2 million less than the Lelands had spent to build the company and its factory in the first place.
 In short, it was a deal that Ford, an inveterate cheapskate, could hardly resist.

 Once the Lelands were dispatched, Ford paid little attention to Lincoln, leaving its management to Edsel.
 Edsel Ford was a refined, well-educated, soft-spoken man, in many ways the opposite of his famous father.
 He did his best to continue the Lelands’ tradition of fine engineering, matching it with an array of attractive custom and semi-custom bodywork from some of the country’s top coachbuilders.

 The original, Leland-engineered Model L chassis survived until 1930, the Lelands’ V-8 through 1932.
 Wilfred Leland was apparently not impressed with the first Ford-engineered Lincoln, the 1931 Model K, but it was an automobile worthy of the Lelands’ legacy.
 Thanks to Edsel’s influence, it was also a beautiful car, recognized today as a true Classic.

 As tragic as the Lelands’ story is, it’s difficult to see how it could have turned out any differently.
 Even if Henry Ford had taken a gentler hand, it’s unlikely that Henry Leland’s standards of quality could have survived Ford’s characteristic penury.